Skip to main content

 Oral Administration

-Administer oral solution approximately 30 minutes before the first meal of the day using provided calibrated measuring device (0.5 mL, 1 mL, or 3 mL oral dispenser).
+Administer oral solution 30 minutes before a meal using provided calibrated measuring device (0.5 mL, 1 mL, or 3 mL oral dispenser).

-If a dose is missed, take the missed dose as soon as possible within 12 hours of the time it is usually taken, and then resume normal dosing schedule.
+If once daily dose is missed, take the missed dose as soon as possible within 12 hours of the time it is usually taken, and then resume normal dosing schedule.
 If the dose is missed by >12 hours, skip the missed dose and take next dose at regularly scheduled time.

 Administer maralixibat at least 4 hours before or after administration of bile acid sequestrants.